UniReps/unireps.github.io/_posts/2024-11-20-failures_perspectivetaking.md

 While GPT-4o's performance decreases on tasks that humans typically solve using mental rotation, this does not necessarily indicate that GPT-4o struggles with or cannot perform mental rotation.
 Instead, it suggests that GPT-4o likely employs a fundamentally different strategy to approach these tasks.
 Rather than engaging in mental rotation, GPT-4o appears to rely primarily on image-based information processing.
 We found more support for this when testing an open prompt for Level 2 visual images that did not specify which letters or numbers to respond with.
 GPT-4o often responded with "E" and "0" for images around a 90° angular difference, where from the image view, an M/W would look like an E, and a 9/6 would look like a 0.

-It could be that current multimodal models aren’t trained on the appropriate data to achieve the reasoning necessary for Level 2 perspective-taking.
+It could be that current multimodal models aren't trained on the appropriate data to achieve the reasoning necessary for Level 2 perspective-taking.
 However, considering the developmental trajectory of humans, it becomes evident that this issue may not be solely data-related.
 Level 2 perspective-taking typically develops between the ages of 6 and 10 <d-cite key="frick2014picturing"></d-cite><d-cite key="frick2018measuring"></d-cite>, even after children have had exposure to extensive amounts of “data” through experience.
 This late development suggests that the challenge may be more computational than data-driven.
 Specifically, this ability likely relies on computations occurring outside of the visual and language networks, perhaps in areas responsible for cognitive processes like mental rotation or spatial transformation or even theory of mind <d-cite key="gunia2021brain"></d-cite><d-cite key="schurz2013common"></d-cite><d-cite key="surtees2013use"></d-cite><d-cite key="surtees2013similarities"></d-cite>.
 While the argument that better or more focused training data could improve model performance remains valid, it is possible that entirely new computational strategies are needed to mirror the complex, integrative processes that enable Level 2 reasoning in humans.

 This project demonstrates the potential of cognitive science methods to establish baselines for AI assessment.
 Using these well-established techniques, we achieve clear, interpretable measures that are less susceptible to bias.
 Additionally, these measures can be directly compared to human performance and developmental trajectories, providing a robust framework for understanding AI's strengths and weaknesses in relation to well-researched human cognitive processes.